rbontekoe/BAWJ/docs/src/chapter3.md

 ## A procedure as a starting point
 In 1994 we were delivering Lotus Notes instructor-led training in the Netherlands.
 We became ISO-9001 certified one year later.
 ISO is short for the International Organization for Standardization.
 A part of ISO is the section procedures.

-A procedure describes a workflow or business proces.
+A procedure describes a workflow or business process.
 It specifies the activities to be carried out by people or machines and the resources that are required to produce a result.

 An input triggers a process.
-Every action creates an output, most of the time the modified data of the input.
+Every action creates an output, most of the time, modified information or side-effects such as saving data.

 The example I use in the course is the procedure `Invoicing.`

 ### The course example

 In 1998 we rewrote our procedures as a table.
-Every row represents an action.
-Next to the activities are the columns with the roles involved with the work.
+Every row represents an activity or action.
+Next to the events are the columns with the roles involved with the work.
 The original procedure:

 **Procecdure**: Invoicing.